- 日本の漆の歴史と伝統 -

 Deep and shiny luster of black or red, sometimes adorned with a gold leaf or mother-of-pearl inlay, you may have encountered beautifully decorated urushi lacquered chests or boxes or tableware in museums or as in historical treasures from the East.

 Japanese lacquerware, referred to as "japan" in the old days, was introduced to the West in the16th century and widely spread in the 17th century by the Dutch East India Company, and immediately enthralled royalty and nobility.

 For thousands of years, Japanese lacquer; urushi(漆), which is the sap extracted from urushi tree, has been used as a protective coating material or an adhesive to produce holy ceremonial ornaments, works of art, and utilitarian objects.
 In fact, the oldest urushi lacquered ornaments discovered in Japan (Kakinoshima B ruins in Hokkaido) dates back to 7000 BC, during the Jomon period, and they are the world’s oldest urushi lacquer objects that had been found until today.

-Therefore urushi lacquer had been applied onto many important things from the past, such as religious and ceremonial ornaments, Buddha, armor goods, wooden structures and ceilings and floors of temples and shrines, tableware and furniture and so on.
+Therefore urushi lacquer had been applied to many important things from the past, such as religious and ceremonial ornaments, Buddha, armor goods, wooden structures and ceilings and floors of temples and shrines, tableware and furniture, and so on.
 We Japanese had been living in the world surrounded by the urushi lacquer.
-At this era, you still will be able to see those most traditional Japanese values in the traditional wedding ceremony.
+In this era, you still will be able to see the most traditional Japanese values in the traditional wedding ceremony.

 Traditional Japanese wedding ceremony,having sake before the god.